Altinn/altinn-studio-docs/content/architecture/security/_index.md

 This area covers the following sub areas

 ### Authentication
-How users and systems are authenticated for access to Apps and API's
+How users and systems are authenticated for access to Apps and platforms API's

 [See authentication architecture](authentication)